kvalle/greetr/blogpost.md

 Make sure you replace the `your-user` with the name ouf your user.

 The file tells Apache where to find the wsgi-file we wrote above, other details on how to start the WSGI deamon process, as well as on what domain it should serve the site.
-Change the paths to wherever you placed the application, and the values of `ServerName` and `ServerAlias` if you are doing this on a remote server.
+Correct the paths to where we placed the application, and change the values of `ServerName` and `ServerAlias` if you are doing this on a remote server.

 Next we need to activate the site: